1. What is Quantum Computing?

 The CAINZ Digest is published by CAINZ, a student society affiliated with the Faculty of Business at the University of Melbourne.
 Opinions published are not necessarily those of the publishers, printers or editors.
 CAINZ, our Partners and the University of Melbourne do not accept any responsibility for the accuracy of information contained in the publication.

-Oliver is a first year Bachelor of commerce student.
-He is interested in finance and hopes to improve his written communication skills by writing for CAINZ.
-When not focusing on Uni commitments he is either playing video games, participating in some form of sport or reading a book.
+Oliver is a second year Bachelor of Commerce student.
+He is interested in business, politics and science and hopes to improve his written communication skills by writing for Cainz Digest.
+When not focusing on Uni commitments he is either digesting world news, participating in some form of sport or reading a book.

 Jason is a second-year Data Science student of the Bachelor of Science.
 I hope to deliver insights from the point of view of a different industry.
 I am particularly interested in algorithmic trading, fintech, and sports bookmaking.

 First year Master of Economics Student with an interest in technology and finance.
 Particularly modern trends in investments and the behaviour and policy surrounding it.